voxel51/fiftyone/docs/source/user_guide/using_views.rst

 -   Tagging or untagging patches themselves (as opposed to their labels) will not affect the tags of the underlying |Sample|
--   Any new fields that you add to an evaluation patches view will not be added to the source dataset
+-   Any edits that you make to sample-level fields of evaluation patches views other than the ground truth/predicted label fields will not be reflected on the source dataset

 .. _video-views: